gabrielkasmi/ood_instances_sophia/README.md

 Finally, we want to see whether it is possible to quantify the semantic concepts (namely solar array and background) that are learned during training in the latent representation of the model and use it as a predictor for OOD performance.
 The idea would be that the larger the dimensionality in the latent representation, the more detailed the representation of the semantic concept.
 Then, for the backgrounds, the smaller the dimensionality the better the OOD performance and for arrays, the larger the dimensionality the better the OOD generalization.
 ### Methodology

 We apply the methodology proposed by [Islam et al (2021)](https://arxiv.org/abs/2101.11604) to estimate the dimension of the semantic factors "solar array" and "backgrounds" in the representation computed by the model.
 The starting point is the method proposed by [Esser et. al. (2020)](https://openaccess.thecvf.com/content_CVPR_2020/html/Esser_A_Disentangling_Invertible_Interpretation_Network_for_Explaining_Latent_Representations_CVPR_2020_paper.html) for explaining latent representation.
-More details on the methodology can be found in the working paper `ood_generalization_wp.pdf` available in this repository.
+More details on the methodology can be found in the working paper [`ood_generalization_wp.pdf`](https://github.com/gabrielkasmi/ood_instances_sophia/blob/main/ood_generalization_wp.pdf).

 ### Results